 All of the courses have a free trial that includes the first 15 lessons.
 There is no time limit on using the free trial, and you can try out multiple courses.
 If a student has started working in a trial course, if you purchase that course, the student’s data will be transferred into the complete course.

 How It Works

-Parents create a student account, then students can login with their own password.
-The apps present lessons directly to the student with voiceover instruction, animated lessons, and frequent interaction.
+Parents create a student account, then students can log in with their own password.
+The apps present lessons directly to the student with audio instruction, animated lessons, and frequent interaction.
 Parents do not need to do anything but keep tabs on student progress.

 All answers are entered into the program, and it automatically maintains a running course average.
 So you can always tell how well students are doing.
 Daily emails are sent to parents to let them know what students have accomplished that day.

-A light-hearted touch gives the courses a user-friendly feeling.
-This is evident in everything from the program's dashboard and the layout of the lesson screens, through the cartoon animations and even the wording of the lessons.
-The basic screen designs are colorful, and students can add an animated buddy and a wallpaper background to personalize their screen.
-The program is simple to navigate.
-Students should have no problem figuring out what to do.
+A lighthearted touch gives the courses a user-friendly feeling.
+This is evident in everything from the program’s dashboard and the layout of the lesson screens to the cartoon animations and even the wording of the lessons.
+The basic screen designs are colorful, and students can add an animated buddy and a wallpaper background to personalize the display screen for the program.
+Students should have no problem figuring out what to do since the program is simple to navigate.

 Prior versions of the courses had printed textbooks available, even though they weren't essential for those using computer-based versions of the courses.
-Version 4.0 courses have the complete textbook for that grade level built into the program as a searchable ebook.
+Version 4.0 courses have the complete textbook for that level built into the program as a searchable ebook.
 The ebooks include all of the instructional material and problems that are in the program, and you can print pages if you wish.
 (An answer key is also available within the program.)
 The ebook might be very useful for at least two reasons.
 First, parents can quickly scan the ebook to see what their child is learning or to get an idea of which topics are covered when.
-Secondly, printed pages can provide students with opportunities to practice doing math with paper and pencil and to work out the solutions to longer problems on paper.
+Secondly, printed pages can provide students with opportunities to practice doing math with paper and pencil and to work out the solutions for longer problems on paper.
 (Answers still need to be entered into the program to track student scores.)